 Clienteling has dominated the luxury retail landscape for years.
 They know what high-value customers want and how to deliver.
 Ralph Lauren is a prime example of adapting to the shift in buying behaviour.

-The beauty industry has been hit hard by COVID-19.
-Prior to the pandemic, up to 85% of beauty-product purchases were made instore.
+Prior to the pandemic, up to 85% of beauty-product purchases were made in-store.
 The market then saw around 30% of their stores being closed.

 Firstly, L’Oréal’s Tap and Try enables consumers to browse a number of beauty and care products on the website.
 Using AR technology, it can recommend products to which consumers can have a ‘virtual try-on’.
 Online ambassadors are available to help with choosing a product, enhancing the customer journey and empowering ambassadors with preferences and interests.

-Secondly, in November 2020, an additional feature was added, ‘Signature Faces’, which integrates with platforms like Snapchat and Zoom and allows users to select predefined filters, escaping the ‘just got out of bed look’.
+Secondly, an additional feature, ‘Signature Faces’, integrates with platforms like Snapchat and Instagram.
+It allows users to select predefined filters, escaping the ‘just got out of bed’ look.

 Those two examples demonstrate the mission to humanise the virtual shopping experience.
 Humans thrive on social interaction and this behaviour filters down to the shopping experience.